Target level of study

 54h

-The course builds on the knowledge acquired in L1 and L2 to acquire the basics of special relativity (1/3 of the EU) and offer students a brief introduction to subatomic particle physics (2/3 of the EU).
-It will also provide an introduction to the description of the intimate structure of matter.
-After developing the tools of special relativity necessary for the rest of the course, we'll go into detail on both the study of atomic nuclei (nuclear physics) and that of "elementary" particles (subatomic physics proper).
-A first description of the standard model of particle physics and the basic concepts of nuclear physics will be given.
+The course builds on the knowledge acquired in L1 and L2 to teach the basics of special relativity (1/3 of the course) and offer students a brief introduction to subatomic particle physics (2/3 of the course).
+It will thus provide an introduction to the description of the intimate structure of matter.
+After developing the special relativity tools needed for the rest of the course, we will detail both the study of atomic nuclei (nuclear physics) and that of "elementary" particles (subatomic physics proper).
+We will give an initial description of the standard model of particle physics and the basic concepts of nuclear physics.

 Experimental Physics S6